DACE-DL/HMatch/README.md

 This repository contains the original DB15PK multi-lingual datasets and the sampled datasets which are derived from them.
 The original datasets are four: French (fr), English (en), Chinese (zh) and Japanese (ja).

-The refined datasets, refinedXXX, presented here are sampled from the original datasets using various statistical methods such as LIMES, BERT, and TransE.
+The refined datasets, refinedXXX, presented here are sampled from the original datasets using various statistical methods such as BERT, and TransEdge.

 # Settings
 Only the alignments whose value of confidence exceeds 0.99 are considered for dbp15k datasets.